-Whether we know it or not, every thing, and everyone, has a purpose.
+Whether we know it or not, everything, and everyone, has a purpose.
 But life can seem pretty hopeless at times if we don’t know what our purpose is.
-Sure, we all want to be happy, but what if we were to find out that our true purpose in life isn’t contingent upon our own happiness at all?
+Sure, everyone seeks happiness, but what if we were to find out that our true purpose in life isn’t contingent upon our own happiness at all?

 The dictionary defines purpose as “the reason for which something is done or created, or for which something exists.”

 But God’s word defines purpose in a higher way.
 Ecclesiastes 3 (KJV) says,

 “To every thing there is a season, and a time to every purpose under the heaven.”

 In short, that means our purpose isn’t our choice, it’s God’s.
 It’s got nothing to do with our parents’ purposes, or our connections, or a particular industry we may think our skills fit into.
 Our purpose is strictly between us and God, and that makes it pretty important.

 Now that we know that God has created us for a divine purpose, also know that the world will become a better place when we all know what that purpose is, then focused on making it happen.
 But before understanding how God will reveal His plan for our lives, we must also know that the world is going to offer all sorts of ready-made ideas for us to claim a “passion” in life – ideas which can distract us and take us down the wrong path if we’re not careful.

 That part of the journey can lead us to proclaim: